pgeu/pgeu-system/docs/invoices/payment.md

 loaded though javascript from the Braintree systems, but the page itself hosted as part of the system.

+*Note*!
+Due to the bad state of Braintree's documentation (out of date, incomplete and contradictive in many places) and either undocumented or unmaintainable version management of their integrations, the Braintree module is not recommended for use.
+If you have a choice, pick one of the other payment methods.

 This module requires the Python module `braintree` to be installed.

 #### Stripe Creditcard